kyledrake/coinpunk/README.md

 Coinpunk is a web application that allows anyone to run their own self-hosted Bitcoin wallet service that is accessible from your web browser anywhere in the world.
 It's free, open source, and you can install it on your server right now.

-## Why
+## Who uses Coinpunk

-Coinpunk is aimed at developers and sysadmins interested in running their own Bitcoin wallet service, or power users that want to run a web wallet on their own servers.
+Coinpunk is aimed at developers, power users, and sysadmins interested in running their own web-based Bitcoin wallet.

+Coinpunk is also used to power [coinpunk.com](https://coinpunk.com), the first fully open source web-based wallet service.

 ## Highlights